-FINANCE 6500, Financial Management

-LOG OM 5320, Production and Operations Management

-Elective Course (1 course):
+FINANCE 6500, Financial Management LOG OM 5320, Production and Operations Management Elective Course (1 course):

 BUS AD 5100, Managerial Communication BUS AD 5900, Law, Ethics and Business FINANCE 6500, Financial Management LOG OM 5230, Production and Operations Management Graduate Certificate in Human Resources Management The Graduate Certificate in Human Resources Management is an 18 hour course of study designed to focus on the multidimensional aspects of personnel operations within business organizations.
 The course of study emphasizes both formal and informal aspects of human resources management.
-Requirements Students must complete the following six courses or appropriate substitutes if course waivers are appropriate: MGMT 5600, Organizational Behavior and Administrative Processes MGMT 5621, Managing Human Resources MGMT 5222, Union Management Relations and Collective Bargaining MGMT 5625, Selected Topics in Human Resource Management LOG OM 5300, Statistical Analysis for Management Decisions MGMT 5600, MGMT 5621 and LOG OM 5300 may be waived with equivalent undergraduate courses.
-If a student is able to waive any or all of these three courses, substitute courses (approved by both the Coordinator of the Management area and the Director of Graduate Studies in Business) will be provided.
+Requirements Students must complete the following six courses or appropriate substitutes if course waivers are appropriate: MGMT 5600, Organizational Behavior and Administrative Processes MGMT 5621, Managing Human Resources MGMT 5622, Union Management Relations and Collective Bargaining MGMT 5623, Compensation and Benefits MGMT 5625, Selected Topics in Human Resource Management LOG OM 5300, Statistical Analysis for Management Decisions MGMT 5600, MGMT 5621 and LOG OM 5300 may be waived with equivalent undergraduate courses.
+If a student is able to waive any or all of these three courses, substitute courses (approved by both the chairperson of the Management and the director of Graduate Studies in Business) will be provided.
 Substitute courses may include MGMT 5611, Advanced Organizational Behavior and Administrative Processes, or a course from outside the College of Business Administration.
 In all cases, 18 hours are needed to complete the Graduate Certificate in Human Resources Management.
 Graduate Certificate in Logistics and Supply Chain Management The Graduate Certificate in Logistics and Supply Chain Management is an 18-hour program designed to provide a focused, intensive study of important issues within logistics and, more broadly, in supply chain management.
 Three required courses provide thorough background in operations, logistics and supply chain management.
-Three elective courses allow specialization in areas such as logistics and supply chain software, international logistics, operations research, e-commerce, and quality.
+Three elective courses allow specialization in areas such as logistics and supply chain software, ^{}Cannot be used as an elective if used as a program requirement. international logistics, operations research, e-commerce, and quality.
 Students must complete the following six courses or approved substitutes if course waivers are appropriate: Required Courses:

-LOG OM 5320, Production and Operations Management LOG OM 6330, Business Logistics Systems MKTG 5770, Supply Chain Management Nine additional hours (generally 3 courses) from: LOG OM 5326, Quality Management LOG OM 5312, Advanced Statistical Methods for Management Decisions LOG OM 5354, Simulation for Managerial Decision Making LOG OM 5322, Lean Production LOG OM 5381, International Logistics and Operations Management LOG OM 6331, Logistics and Supply Chain Operational Modeling LOG OM 6332, Logistics and Supply Chain Strategic Modeling LOG OM 6350, Management Science Methods INFSYS 6835, IT- Enabled Business INFSYS 6833, Decision Support System BUS AD 5198, Seminar in Business Administration BUS AD 5299, Individual Research Subject to approval of the Area Coordinator of the LOM Area.
-Substitute courses must be approved by the Coordinator of the LOM Area and the Director of Graduate Studies in Business.
+LOG OM 5320, Production and Operations Management

+LOG OM 6330, Business Logistics Systems

+MKTG 5770, Supply Chain Management Strategy

+Nine additional hours (generally 3 courses) from:

+LOG OM 5326, Quality Management

+LOG OM 5312, Advanced Statistical Methods for Management Decisions

+LOG OM 5354, Simulation for Managerial Decision Making

+LOG OM 5322, Lean Production

+LOG OM 5381, International Logistics and Operations Management

+LOG OM 6331, Logistics and Supply Chain Operational Modeling

+LOG OM 6332, Logistics and Supply Chain Strategic Modeling

+LOG OM 6350, Management Science Methods

+INFSYS 6835, IT- Enabled Business

+INFSYS 6833, Decision Support System

+BUS AD 5198, Seminar in Business Administration

+BUS AD 5299, Individual Research

+Subject to approval of the department chairperson of the LOM Area.

+Substitute courses must be approved by the chairperson of the LOM Department and the director of Graduate Studies in Business.
 In all cases, 18 hours are needed to complete the Graduate Certificate in Logistics and Supply Chain Management.

-Graduate Certificate in Marketing Management The Graduate Certificate in Marketing Management is an 18 hour program designed to provide a focused intensive study of the marketing management activity within organizations.
-This program is designed to serve a broad group of marketing managers, including those with an interest in sales, brand management, ^{}Cannot be used as an elective if used as a program requirement. promotion, and consumer behavior.
+Graduate Certificate in Marketing Management

+The Graduate Certificate in Marketing Management is an 18 hour program designed to provide a focused intensive study of the marketing management activity within organizations.
+This program is designed to serve a broad group of marketing managers, including those with an interest in sales, brand management, promotion, and consumer behavior.

+Requirements

-Requirements Students must complete the following six courses or appropriate substitutes if course waivers are appropriate: MKTG 5700, Contemporary Marketing Concepts MKTG 5710, Consumer Motivation and Behavior MKTG 5740, Marketing and Business Research Marketing Management:
+Students must complete the following six courses or appropriate substitutes if course waivers are appropriate:

+MKTG 5700, Contemporary Marketing Concepts

+MKTG 5710, Consumer Motivation and Behavior

+MKTG 5740, Marketing and Business Research

+Marketing Management: